viamrobotics/csi-camera/doc/JETSON.md

 ### Dependencies

-On Jetson devices, GStreamer comes packaged with Jetpack, so no additional installations are required.
+On Jetson devices, GStreamer and Libargus plugin comes packaged with Jetpack.
+The appimage will dynamically link out to Gstreamer at runtime.

+___

 ### Camera Attributes